 echo Restored original DMRGateway configuration

 I just have the files in the /home/Pi-Star directory.
-Then to execute from the home directory, sudo ./gw4 or sudo ./gw
+Then to execute from the home directory, sudo ./gw3 or sudo ./gw.
+Also,

-This also makes restoring the DMRGateway config files easy if Pi-Star wrecks them with its massive script (doesn’t seem to be an issue with WPSD).
-If you use WPSD or Pi-Star to edit the file, be sure to copy it to the .old or .3rd files as appropriate to preserve the change.
+This also makes restoring the DMRGateway config files easy if Pi-Star damages them with its script and using the config editor.
+If you use Pi-Star or WPSD to edit the file, be sure to copy it to the .old or .3rd files as appropriate to preserve the change.
 Or just edit the .old or .3rd files directly and run the script to install.
-The bash scripts could be improved but just what I came up with on the fly to switch between the gateways quickly and as it’s worked fine I haven’t tweaked them.
+The bash scripts could be improved but just what I came up with on the fly to switch between the gateways quickly.
 And having access to the different DMRGateways is pretty handy depending on what kind of operating mode you’re trying to enjoy.